kevinhennessy/Angular_Sig/Session 2/readme.md

 ## Getting set up with Personal Trainer

 ### Project Setup
-In your favorite local folder clone the application, install gulp, install packages, checkout the starting branch, and run the app:
+Make sure you have git installed and in your favorite local folder: clone the source repository, install gulp, install packages, checkout the starting branch, and run the app:
 ```
 $ git clone https://github.com/chandermani/angular2byexample.git